 If you don’t have a leash with you, you’ll need to get creative and make one from a belt, necktie, or a piece of rope.
 If you can’t get the leash on the dog or confine him in any other way, try to divert traffic away from the animal if he’s injured and still on the road.

-Use your mobile phone to alert the police.
-A local highways officer or animal control representative will come to assist you.
+Local highway officers or an animal control representative will come to assist you.
 If you’re confident that animal control will be with you quickly, try to persuade the dog to get into your car.
 Use food to lure him if necessary.

 Shut the car door and wait for help.
-Don’t try to drive with the dog unrestrained in your car.
+Do not sit in the car with them, and don’t try to drive with the dog unrestrained in your car.
 You have no idea how he’ll react, and he could panic and become aggressive.

 Finding The Owner

-If all else fails, you could put an ad in your local newspaper or online at sites such as Craigslist.
-Take some photos of the dog too and ask local vet clinics to display a “found” notice in their reception area.
+If all else fails, you can post on a local Facebook group, Nexdoor, or put an ad in your local newspaper or online at sites such as Craigslist.
+Take some photos of the dog, too and ask local vet clinics to display a “found” notice in their reception area.
 Local pet stores will also have a noticeboard where you could post pictures of the stray with your contact details.

 Protecting Your Pets & Family